core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * In step 3, if the server is using a different Security Context for the response compared to what was used to verify the request (see {{sec-group-key-management}}), then the server MUST include its Sender Sequence Number as Partial IV in the response and use it to build the AEAD nonce to protect the response.
 This prevents the AEAD nonce from the request from being reused.

 * In step 4, the encryption of the COSE object is modified as described in {{sec-cose-object}} of this document.
 The encoding of the compressed COSE object is modified as described in {{compression}} of this document.
 In particular, the Group Flag MUST be set to 1.
+The Signature Encryption Algorithm from the Common Context MUST be used.

    If the server is using a different ID Context (Gid) for the response compared to what was used to verify the request (see {{sec-group-key-management}}), then the new ID Context MUST be included in the 'kid context' parameter of the response.

    The server can obtain a new Sender ID from the Group Manager, when individually rekeyed (see {{new-sender-id}}) or when re-joining the group.
 In such a case, the server can help the client to synchronize, by including the 'kid' parameter in a response protected in group mode, even when the request was protected in pairwise mode (see {{sec-pairwise-protection-req}}).